Anthony J. MacKay Student Paper Contest

 Students are welcome to attend the conference simply as a delegate.
 It’s an excellent opportunity to learn, network and socialize with other students and professionals in the radiation sciences and students are offered a significant discount on registration fees.

-Download the Instructions and Entry Form below.
+Download the Instructions and Entry Form below (coming soon!).

 Contact the Secretariat if you have any questions regarding the conference or the contest.